-Emil Skandul is a creative technologist and technology economic policy authority.
-He writes widely on these issues as an opinion contributor, and is the founder of the digital innovation firm Capitol Foundry.
+Emil Skandul is a technologist and policy authority on the tech economy.
+He writes widely on economic and technology issues as an opinion contributor, and is the founder of the digital innovation firm Capitol Foundry.

-Over the past decade, he has been a frequent op-ed contributor on technology policy to Inc, Observer, New York Daily News, Crain’s New York Business, City & State, and amNY.
+Over the past decade, he has been a frequent op-ed contributor to Business Insider, Quartz, Inc, BuzzFeed, Observer, New York Daily News, Crain’s New York Business, City & State, and amNY.
 His area of policy expertise includes technology-based economic development, workforce development, and innovation economics.
 His opinion pieces have illuminated and championed the growth of the tech sector in New York and in cities around the world.

 In 2013, he subsequently launched the design and technology firm, Capitol Foundry.
 The company was founded shortly after being commissioned to build health technology applications for investors and researchers at Stanford University.
-As a designer and creative technologist, he has overseen the branding, product design, and engineering of applications for countless startups and Fortune 500 companies.
+As a designer and technologist, he has overseen the branding, product design, and engineering of applications for countless startups and Fortune 500 companies.
 His firm’s recent work includes the rebranding and redesign of the exclusive skyscraper lighting app, Spireworks, and the development of Covid19.NYC.

-Emil has advised global think tanks and elected leaders on technology cluster formation and innovation.
+Emil has also advised global think tanks and elected leaders on technology cluster formation and innovation.
 In recent years, he has been invited to events at the World Economic Forum in Davos, Switzerland and was selected to participate in discussions with world leaders at the Global Baku Forum in Baku, Azerbaijan.
-He is a recognized voice and outspoken advocate on many issues and which include online voting, government innovation, and the tech economy.
+He continues to be a recognized voice and outspoken advocate on many issues and which include online voting, government innovation, and smart cities.

 He is a proud son of immigrants from Europe—his mother was a political refugee who arrived from Yugoslavia via Italy.
 Besides technology and policy, Emil enjoys sailing in his parents’ native country of Croatia, surfing in the Rockaways, and experiencing local cultures around the world.
 Recent trips of his include a solo hike in Patagonia and the World Cup Final in Moscow.

 Capitol Foundry is a leading global creative technology firm based in New York and Lisbon and founded by Emil.
 The firm partners with high-growth brands and startups on digital product innovation.
 Embracing the philosophy of learning transfer, Capitol Foundry has collaborated with cross-industry clients including Fortune 500 companies like Nike, Autodesk, TIAA, as well as startups from Stanford University and the Harvard Innovation Lab.
 Their global clientele is located in Silicon Valley, Austin, Berlin, Munich, London, Brussels, Tokyo, Dubai, and New York.